btmorr/ideal-spork/README.md

 ## Developing

 To get started, you have to have the [Stanford CoreNLP models](http://stanfordnlp.github.io/CoreNLP/) downloaded to the "lib" folder.

-You also have to have [Kafka](https://kafka.apache.org/downloads) (version >= 0.10.0.0), [Spark](http://spark.apache.org/downloads) (version >= 2.1.0), and [Cassandra](https://cassandra.apache.org/download/) installed (preferably included in the PATH), with the $SPARK_HOME and $KAFKA_HOME environment variables set.
-Instructions below assume you have these variables correclty configured.

-In its current state, the app has been test-driven with:

-- Kafka 0.10.2.0
-- Spark 2.1.0
-- Cassandra 3.10

 ## Setting up the stack